usdot-jpo-ode/jpo-sdw-depositor/README.md

 # jpo-sdw-depositor
-Subscribes to a Kafka topic and deposits messages to the SDC/SDW.
+Subscribes to a Kafka topic and deposits messages to the SDW.